ogiusek/posts/README.md

 # Posts

+IMPORTANT! **Links do not work on github.
+To use links in posts download projects.**

-This project stores all my posts and allows me to handle them in organized manner or to export them.
+This project stores all my posts and allows me to handle them in organized manner.

 - [Leading TEXHEC #1 - What is TEXHEC?](leadingTEXHEC/1/export.pdf)
 - [Leading TEXHEC #2 - Convinience vs Performance in Software](leadingTEXHEC/2/export.pdf)